 a) that ITU-R is solely responsible for managing the MMSI and MID numbering resources;

-b) that ITU-R can monitor the status of the MMSI resource, through regular reviews of the spare capacity available within the MIDs already in use, and the availability of spare MIDs, taking account of regional variations,
+b) that ITU-R can monitor the status of the MMSI resource, through regular reviews of the spare capacity available within the MIDs already in use, and the availability of spare MIDs, taking account of regional variations;

+c) that the ITU-R, as a part of review of MMSI numbering resources, adopted Recommendation ITU-R M.585-8 in 2019, removing a provision within the MMSI numbering scheme that set aside 3 trailing zeros for some categories of mobile satellite service systems participating in the GMDSS to facilitate the shore-to-ship routing of calls.
+The provision is no longer necessary and its removal has allowed for the release of reserved MMSI numbering resources,

 ...